-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 2 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)

 (2) The information referred to in subrule (1) must be published at the following times.